Student Responsibility Statement

 Services for Students With Disabilities

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 state that qualified students with disabilities have the right to reasonable modifications in all on and off-campus academic programs and services, as well as in student services in order to make a college education truly accessible.
 The philosophy of JCC is to do its utmost to maximize the educational opportunities of all its students.
 Thus, our policy regarding students with disabilities is a manifestation of our general approach to all students.
 We believe in treating students as individuals and in doing our best to meet individual needs.
-To plan for necessary modifications and support services, students must contact the disability support services office coordinator and provide documentation that verifies the existence of a student disability and supports the need for accommodation.
+To plan for necessary modifications and support services, students must contact Accessibility Support Services office coordinator and provide documentation that verifies the existence of a student disability and supports the need for accommodation.
 We can best meet the needs of students if requests for accommodations are made as soon as possible after each semester’s master schedule is published.
 For those students who have a disability requiring services and/or equipment from outside the college, such as taped texts or sign language interpreters, we strongly urge three months’ advance notice.
 All disability-related information will be treated confidentially.
-When a student requests a modification which is beyond the scope of authority of the disability support services coordinator to decide, the request will be decided upon by a committee appointed by the dean of academic affairs.
-The procedure for filing such requests and the criteria considered in deciding on them is available in the disability support services office and in the office of the dean of academic affairs.
-Disability Support Services
+When a student requests a modification which is beyond the scope of authority of the Accessibility Services coordinator to decide, the request will be decided upon by a committee appointed by the dean of academic affairs.
+The procedure for filing such requests and the criteria considered in deciding on them is available in Accessibility Services and in the office of the dean of Academic Affairs.
+Accessibility Services

 Smoking and Use of Tobacco Products